pgardias/Instruct-TinyRecursiveModels/docs/slimorca.md

 ## Data Loading

 - `dataset/slimorca.py` downloads (or reuses) `SlimOrca.jsonl`, tokenizes conversations in-memory with the LLaMA-32k SentencePiece model, and now surfaces a `tqdm` progress bar while tokenizing.
 The bar always shows a true denominator; we removed previous caching so it recomputes counts per run.
+- Assistant supervision is now autoregressive: the loader replaces each assistant token in the input with the preceding token so the model must predict the actual assistant text rather than copy it.
+Labels still target the true assistant tokens only.
 - Set `dataset.data_dir=data/slimorca_full` and `dataset.subset_size=null` to consume the full 518k example corpus.
 For small-scale tests, override `dataset.subset_size`.
 - Use `dataloader_workers=0` when training on a single GPU under WSL/Windows to avoid duplicated dataset copies and SSD thrash.